 Types of lymphoma

-Lymphomas are broadly divided into Hodgkin lymphoma and non-Hodgkin lymphoma, says Deepa Jagadeesh, M.D., an oncologist at the Cleveland Clinic.
+Lymphomas are broadly divided into Hodgkin's lymphoma and non-Hodgkin's lymphoma, says Deepa Jagadeesh, M.D., an oncologist at the Cleveland Clinic.

 Hodgkin’s lymphoma is also divided into two types, says Dr. Rizvi: classical (the most common) and nodular lymphocyte-predominant.
 According to the National Cancer Institute (NCI), the classical type has four subcategories: nodular sclerosing Hodgkin’s lymphoma, mixed cellularity Hodgkin’s lymphoma, lymphocyte depletion Hodgkin’s lymphoma, and lymphocyte-rich classical Hodgkin’s lymphoma.